SySagar/gitemo-cli/README.md

 ## About

-This project provides an easy solution for developing production level commit messages.
+[Gitemo](https://github.com/SySagar/gitemo) provides an easy solution for developing production level commit messages.
 Whats more?
 Includes a bunch of options you can play with! :tada:

 ## Install